ibassnezz/sql-snippets-partitioning/README.md

 ## Fully vibe-coding approach

 I decided to come up with some kind of vibe coding experiment.
-AI agent have to write a service form the beginning without any intervene from developer
+AI agent have to write a service from the beginning without any intervene from developer

 ## Plot